-So-called 'honour'-based abuse, including FGM and forced marriage female genital mutilation (FGM), forced marriage and practices such as breast ironing.
+So-called 'honour'-based abuse, including FGM and forced marriage So-called 'honour'-based abuse (HBA) means incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage and practices such as breast ironing.
 We are aware this abuse often involves a wider network of family or community pressure and can include multiple perpetrators.
 Therefore, we will consult with children's services before taking any form of action to reduce the dynamic and additional risk factors that might be present as a result.